pypa/packaging.python.org/source/glossary.rst

     Working Set

-        A collection of :term:`distributions <Distribution>` available for importing.
+        A collection of :term:`distribution packages <distribution package>` available for importing.
 These are the distributions that are on the `sys.path` variable.
-At most, one :term:`Distribution` for a project is possible in a working set.
+At most, one :term:`distribution package` for a project is possible in a working set.